nibble0101/backend-technologies/README.md

          **NOTE**

            Using flash messages requires a `req.flash()` function.
 Express 2.x provided this functionality, however it was removed from `Express 3.x.` ( Why was it removed if useful?).
 Use of [connect-flash](https://github.com/jaredhanson/connect-flash) middleware is recommended to provide this functionality when using `Express 3.x.`
       - Disable Sessions
         After successfully authenticating a user, passport will establish a persistent login.
 What is a persistent login?
 This is a situation where a user provides login credentials once.
 The client will again be prompted to enter login credentials after logging out.
 This is useful for the common scenario of users accessing a web application via a browser.
 However, in some cases, session support is not necessary.
 For example, API servers typically require credentials to be supplied with each request.
 When this is the case, session support can be safely disabled by setting the session option to false.
         ```javascript
             app.get('/api/users/me', passport.authenticate('basic', { session: false }), function (req, res) {});
         ```
-  -Custom Callback
+        - Custom Callback

 # References
 1. [toon.io](http://toon.io/understanding-passportjs-authentication-flow/)
 2. [node.js user authentication with passport local strategy](https://medium.com/@johnnysitu/node-js-user-authentication-with-passport-local-strategy-37605fd99715)